oracle/node-oracledb/doc/api.md

 #### <a name="plsqlindexbybinds"></a> 21.3.1 PL/SQL Collection Associative Arrays (Index-by)

-Arrays of strings and numbers can be bound to PL/SQL IN, IN OUT, and OUT parameters of PL/SQL INDEX BY associative array types with integer keys.
+Arrays can be bound to PL/SQL IN, IN OUT, and OUT parameters of PL/SQL INDEX BY associative array types with integer keys.
 This Oracle type was formerly called PL/SQL tables or index-by tables.

 While you could bind associative arrays via named types as shown in previous examples, it is more efficient to use the method shown below which uses the